atmire/COUNTER-Robots/README.md

 There is a script included called convert_to_text which will convert the list to a text file with a bot on every line.
 Just run the script in the same folder as the COUNTER_Robots_list.json file and it will generate a COUNTER_Robots_list.txt file (You need jq for this: https://github.com/stedolan/jq).

+When matching against the patterns in this list, we recommend to use case-insensitive matching.